the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Consider how you will communicate with your attendees throughout the event.

 For example, relying solely on emails to send out information about a room change or delay in starting a session will require attendees to have an active internet connection and smart device at all times.
-Many people may use their phones to join online events and not have a home computer.
+Many people may use their phones to join online events and may not have a home computer.
 Relying solely on email communication would cause these attendees to miss out on core communications if they have joined the event on the hosting platform.
 Similarly, for in-person events, people may not own a portable smart device capable of checking emails or online content.